Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Cosmic background and Dark Matter abundance

 To embed the phase of DM production to a generic WIMP paradigm, we assume that the abundances of $\chi$ and $\phi$ are zero at the end of inflation, $n_\chi(t_{R_i})=n_\phi(t_{R_i})=0$.
 After $t=t_{R_i}$, the inflaton $\varphi$ decays into Standard Model (SM) particles, and reheats Universe to the highest temperature, $T=T_{R_f}$, at $t=t_{R_f}$.
 The interval $t_{R_i}\le t\le t_{R_f}$ refers as cosmic reheating.
 As illustrated in FIG.\ref{fig:capab.pdf}, the particles $\phi$ are produced efficiently from cosmic bath during the reheating and its abundance (the solid lines) attains and tracks its thermal equilibrium ($n_\phi=n_\phi^{eq}$) immediately.

 However, due to its tiny cross-section, DM particles $\chi$ are not able to attain thermal equilibrium at the end of reheating ($t=t_{R_f}$).
 The process of DM production can go longer into cosmic reheating and cease until attaining thermal equilibrium at $t=t_\chi^{eq}$.
 After that, DM abundance tracks its thermal equilibrium until freezing out at $t=t_{fo}$.
-As shown in FIG.\ref{fig:capab.pdf}, the conventional WIMP paradigm in the black dotted box is only a part of this ``new'' WIMP paradigm.
-Except the phase of DM production, the ``new" WIMP paradigm is the same to the conventional WIMP paradigm.
+As shown in FIG.\ref{fig:capab.pdf}, the conventional WIMP paradigm in the black dotted box is only a part of this pre-thermal equilibrium WIMP scenario.
+Except the phase of DM production, the pre-thermal equilibrium WIMP scenario is the same to the conventional WIMP paradigm.

 Analytically, by decomposing the unintegrated Boltzmann equation, $df/dt=C[f]$, in the curved spacetime of early Universe, $g_{\mu\nu} = \{-1-2\Psi(\vec{x},t), a^2(t)\delta_{ij}\left[1+2\Phi(\vec{x},t)\right]\}$, we can obtain the equations of motion for the background DM abundance and the DM density perturbation, Eq.(\ref{eq:eomback}) and Eq.(\ref{eq:eompert}), respectively.
 For the background DM abundance, it is governed by